 Thoughtfully analyze a recent project for better future outcomes

-A project retrospective is a process where a project team reflects on a completed project or program and looks for opportunities to improve the way they work together in the future.
-During ongoing projects, many teams run regular retrospectives to continually check in, monitor project progress, and continue to improve the way the team works together.
+A project retrospective is a process where a team discusses a completed project or program and looks for opportunities to improve the way they work together in the future.
+During ongoing projects, many teams run regular retrospectives to continually check in, monitor project progress, tackle any problem solving, and continue to improve the way the team works together.

 Who it’s for: Project teams, working groups, cross-functional collaborators